Aberdare National Park Guide To Trout Fishing

 Most fishing can be done from the bank, the wearing of waders is not necessary although long trousers are recommended as protection against scratching and stinging grass and plants.

 The park is open daily from 6.00 am to 7.00 pm.
 Visitors will not be allowed into the park after 6.15 pm.
-Current charges for Nonresidents can be found here.
+Here are more details on current park entry fees to Aberdare National Park

 Pin This Post For Later